-Transaction duration shows the response times for this service and is broken down into average, 95th, and 99th percentile.
+- Response times for the service.
+Options include average, 95th, and 99th percentile.
 If there’s a weird spike that you’d like to investigate, you can simply zoom in on the graph - this will adjust the specific time range, and all of the data on the page will update accordingly.

-Requests per minute is divided into response codes: 2xx, 3xx, 4xx, etc., and is useful for determining if you’re serving more of one code than you typically do.
-Like in the Transaction duration graph, you can zoom in on anomalies to further investigate them.
+4xx, etc. Useful for determining if more responses than usual are being served with a particular response code.
+Like in the latency graph, you can zoom in on anomalies to further investigate them.

-The table at the bottom is similar to the traces overview and shows the name of each transaction occurring in the selected service.
-Transactions with the same name are grouped together and only shown once in this table.
-By default, transactions are sorted by Impact.
+By default, transaction groups are sorted by Impact.
 Impact helps show the most used and slowest endpoints in your service - in other words, it’s the collective amount of pain a specific endpoint is causing your users.
 If there’s a particular endpoint you’re worried about, you can click on it to view the transaction details.

-Elastic APM Agents come with built-in support for popular frameworks out-of-the-box.
-However, if you only see one route in the Transaction overview page, or if you have transactions named "unknown route", it could be a symptom that the agent either wasn’t installed correctly or doesn’t support your framework.
+If you only see one route in the Transactions table, or if you have transactions named "unknown route", it could be a symptom that the agent either wasn’t installed correctly or doesn’t support your framework.

 For further details, including troubleshooting and custom implementation instructions, refer to the documentation for each APM Agent you’ve implemented.

-A single sampled transaction is also displayed.
-This sampled transaction is based on your selection in the Transactions duration distribution.
-You can update the sampled transaction by selecting a new bucket in the transactions duration distribution graph.
+Trace samples are based on the bucket selection in the Latency distribution chart; update the samples by selecting a new bucket.
 The number of requests per bucket is displayed when hovering over the graph, and the selected bucket is highlighted to stand out.